Horse chestnuts and ergots

 These chestnuts are smaller and more flat.
 Regular massage and peeling help to keep them this way.

-All shapes and sizes!
-These hind leg chestnuts look like a saxophone.
+Horse chestnuts and ergots come in all shapes and sizes!
+These hind-leg chestnuts look like a saxophone.

 These chestnuts are bananas.